Analogue Childhood → Digital Adulthood…

 - Object Orientating programming (C++ language, 1985) — I definitely made use of this in the first year of Uni; also booting up the computer from the black screen to building motherboards — this is a vague memory…

-- Adobe Illustrator, launched in 1980s, a vector graphics software.
+- Adobe Illustrator was launched in 1980s, a vector graphics software.
 I remember creating this iron in Illustrator, not amazing but it was a start to refining my creative skills.

-- I started using Adobe Photoshop software in 1999 (launched 1990), this began my love for digital art with photography and neuroscience for a period of time (as you can see from the first digital art image).
-I even had a mini exhibition at The Brick Lane Art Gallery in 2015.
+- I started using Adobe Photoshop software in 1999 (launched in 1990), this began my love for digital art with photography and neuroscience for a period of time (as you can see from the first digital art image).
+I even had a mini-exhibition at The Brick Lane Art Gallery in 2015.

-- Hypertext Markup Language (HTML), launched early 1990s.
+- Hypertext Markup Language (HTML), was launched in the early 1990s.
 HTML and front-end web development was part of my degree — it was pretty cool building web pages at the time.

-- Macromedia Director, launched 1993 (original name, VideoWorks 1985), later branded Adobe Director in 2008.
+- Macromedia Director launched in 1993 (original name, VideoWorks 1985), later branded Adobe Director in 2008.
 Peak use was the 1990s / early 200os.
 I made very good use of this software and also learnt Lingo programming.
 Two of my Uni projects were fully versed in Director — one was focused on neuroscience, named ‘Essence of the Mind’ and the other was a ‘Space Mutants’ game — both were interactive with the keyboard cursors.
 Who knew such software existed (what a turn from my previous mundane business and finance degree).
 We saved files on CD-ROMs 💿 — this was big in the very late 1990s.
 I still have the files after all these years, now migrated to an external hard drive.
-Director files could be embedded on websites too and viewed after downloading the Adobe Shockwave plugin / player.
-Final version release of Director was 2013 — I believe this is not used in the industry anymore.
+Director files could be embedded on websites too and viewed after downloading the Adobe Shockwave plugin/player.
+The final version release of Director was in 2013 — I believe this is not used in the industry anymore.